From local family pharmacy to global reach in minimally invasive aesthetics

 Croma today: Fully focused on aesthetics

-Realigning strategically in 2014, Croma moved its focus to minimally invasive aesthetics.
-It sold its ophthalmology and orthopaedics product portfolio to Canadian company Valeant Pharmaceutical; however, it continues to operate as a manufacturer of hyaluronic acid syringes within these segments.
+Realigning strategically in 2014, Croma moved its focus to minimally invasive aesthetics, selling its ophthalmology and orthopaedics product portfolio to Canadian company Valeant Pharmaceutical, and continues to operate as a manufacturer of hyaluronic acid syringes within these segments.
 In 2017, Croma’s new syringe received the renowned international IF design award.
 The new headquarters, opened in 2018, accommodate one of the most modern fully automated hyaluronic acid manufacturing lines in the world, where more than 5,000 syringes are processed each hour.